PM Modi arrives in Bali for G20 Summit and bilateral meetings with key world leaders | Law-Order

 ''PM @narendramodi has landed in Indonesia to participate in the @g20org Summit.
 The Summit will witness extensive discussions on pressing global challenges.
 The Prime Minister will be interacting with various world leaders during the Summit,'' his office said in a tweet.

-Modi, who received a traditional and colourful welcome upon his arrival at the airport here, said he look forward to having discussions with world leaders on the global issues during his visit.
+Modi, who received a warm and colourful welcome in traditional Balinese style upon his arrival at the airport here, said he look forward to having discussions with world leaders on the global issues during his visit.

 ''During the Bali summit, I will have extensive discussions with other G20 leaders on key issues of global concern, such as reviving global growth, food and energy security, environment, health and digital transformation,” Modi had said ahead of his departure from Delhi.